 OIG does not provide additional details on jobs to be undertaken or information on the status of jobs contained in its Work Plan.
 For example, although estimated issue dates are provided in the Work Plan, we would not provide revised estimates or current status.

-The HHS Office of Inspector General (OIG) Work Plan for Fiscal Year 2014 provides brief descriptions of activities that OIG plans to initiate or continue with respect to HHS programs and operations in fiscal year 2014.
-The Work Plan describes the primary objectives and provides for each review its internal identification code, the year in which we expect one or more reports to be issued as a result of the review, and indicates whether the work was in progress at the start of the fiscal year or will be a new start during the year.
+The HHS Office of Inspector General (OIG) Work Plan for Fiscal Year 2016 summarizes new and ongoing reviews and activities that OIG plans to pursue with respect to HHS programs and operations during the current fiscal year and beyond.
+The Work Plan describes the primary objectives and provides for each review its internal identification code and the year in which we expect one or more reports to be issued as a result of the review.
 When reports are issued, they are posted to OIG's website.
 OIG's email list subscribers automatically receive notification when new reports are posted to the website.

 Let's start by choosing a topic